xcadaj00/DE1_project/README.md

 This module is main function module implementing finite state machine.
 This module has 4bit input, where keyboard can be connected.
-It has also outputs for display (4bit value for each digit and 4bit value showing which digits should be enabled), relay and dualcolor LED and siren.
+It has also outputs for display (4bit value for each digit, "1111" (i.e. hex 'F') means blank), relay and dualcolor LED (2bit anode value) and siren.
 PIN "4321" is hardcoded as constant in this module.

 #### State diagram